Labour - Workplace, Safety & Health

 Health Hazards:

-• Exposure to some chemicals high risk hazardous substances continues to be a concern, and WSH will inspect workplaces where the following high risk substances are believed to be used or present: Ammonia, Hydrogen Sulfide, Isocyanate, Silica and Wood Dust.
+Exposure to some high risk, hazardous substances continues to be a concern, and WSH will inspect workplaces where the following high risk substances are believed to be used or present: Lead, Welding Fumes and Wood Dust.

-• MSI (musculoskeletal injury) -is one of the most frequent injury types in all industries.
+Musculoskeletal Injury (MSI) is one of the most frequent injury types in all industries.
 A MSI is an injury of the muscles, tendons, ligaments, joints, nerves, blood vessels or related soft tissue, including sprains, strains and inflammation.
-WSH is focusing on workplaces that have high MSI injuries, looking for injury assessments, control measures, education and training.
+WSH is focusing on workplaces that have high or increasing numbers MSI injuries, looking for injury assessments, control measures, education and training.

-• Hearing Conservation Program –Noise induced hearing loss (NIHL) is one of the most frequent injuries in workplaces that have higher noise levels.
+Noise induced hearing loss (NIHL) is one of the most frequent injuries in workplaces and is associated with higher noise levels.
 WSH is focusing on workplaces where workers have had hearing shifts to ensure comprehensive hearing conservation programs are in place.
-Hearing conservation programs are an important part of addressing NIHL by identifying shifts in workers’ hearing, triggering early intervention efforts and initiating review of noise control measures in the workplace.
+Hearing conservation programs are an important part of addressing NIHL by identifying shifts in workers’ hearing to trigger early intervention efforts and initiate review of noise control measures in the workplace.